IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 Versions later than v2 have a **Token Generated** field, which is updated if the token is refreshed, so we use this to calculate the token lifetime.

-### Verify the Domain or App Name
+### Conditional: Verify the Domain or App Name

-After decrypting the token, if it was generated on the client side, you must verify that the `domainOrAppName` value is included in the `domain_names` list of the site ID, within the `site_data` section of the response from the `/v2/key/bidstream` API endpoint.
+Conditional, for tokens generated on the client side: After decrypting the token, you must verify that the `domainOrAppName` value is included in the `domain_names` list of the site ID, within the `site_data` section of the response from the `/v2/key/bidstream` API endpoint.

 For an example of code that does this, refer to the `IsDomainOrAppNameAllowedForSite` function in [UID2Encryption.cs, line 245](https://github.com/IABTechLab/uid2-client-net/blob/6ac53b106301e431a4aada3cbfbb93f8164ff7be/src/UID2.Client/UID2Encryption.cs#L245).